Evelineaa/Evelineaa/README.md

 Hi, you there!
 I'm Milla from northern Finland.
 My passion is to develop my skills and build them bigger every week.
-Currently, I'm studying information- and communication technology engineer with a focus on software development.
+Currently, I'm studying information- and communication technology with a focus on software development.

 ⚡ Fun fact about me: My biggest dream is to swim next to the whales